FAQ

 What's a harness framework?

-A harness framework wraps a base model with focus persistence, memory, tool use, and lifecycle management — turning a model into a productive coding agent.
-Examples include Agent Focus (ships with OpenRig as the default), Claude Code's built-in harness, Codex CLI, GSD, G-Stack, Super Powers, and any custom setup you build.
+A harness framework wraps a base model with focus persistence, memory, tool use, and lifecycle management, turning a model into a productive coding agent.
+Examples include Claude Code's built-in harness, Codex CLI, GSD, G-Stack, Super Powers, and any custom setup you build.

 Can I share my rig setup with others?